jessicacousins/fullstack_vite_webapp/README.md

 12. **Password Reset**: Implemented secure password reset functionality with backend checks to prevent password reset abuse.
 13. **OpenAI Chatbot**: Users can engage with a chatbot that provides real-time AI-generated responses powered by OpenAI.
 The chatbot is seamlessly integrated on the frontend without storing conversation history, maintaining user privacy.
 14. **AI Comment Sentiment Analysis**: Each blog comment is automatically analyzed for sentiment (positive, neutral, or negative) using OpenAI's GPT model and is stored in MongoDB for each comment.
 Sentiment analysis results are displayed on the Admin Dashboard, offering insights for content creators and administrators
+15. **AI-Generated Content**: Users can generate content for blog posts through OpenAI’s GPT model.
+This feature allows for seamless AI-driven content creation, helping users draft blog posts based on input prompts.
+The generated content is displayed in the blog editor and can be customized further by the user before publishing.
+16. **AI moderation**: Integrated AI moderation to automatically flag inappropriate comments, including those containing hate speech, profanity, or other harmful content.
+Moderators can review flagged content via the Admin Dashboard, where the flagged comments are displayed alongside sentiment analysis to help identify potential violations in real-time.

 ## Packages and Technologies Used